Can You Use Wall Paint on the Ceiling?

 How can I ensure a smooth finish when using wall paint on ceilings?

-Yes, if you use a high-quality roller and apply multiple thin coats, allowing each coat to dry completely before adding the next.
+For a smooth finish, use a high-quality roller and apply several thin coats, making sure each coat dries completely before adding the next.

 What should I do if I notice peeling or bubbling after painting my ceiling with wall paint?

-No—address the underlying issue, such as moisture or poor adhesion, before repainting to prevent recurrence.
+It’s important to fix any underlying issues, such as moisture or poor adhesion, before repainting to avoid the same problem happening again.

 How can I maintain the appearance of my ceiling after painting it with wall paint?